ndkgit339/FastSpeech2-filled_pause_speech_synthesis/README.md

 ### Step 1: Preparation

 1. First, prepare a pretrained speech synthesis model trained on [JSUT](https://sites.google.com/site/shinnosuketakamichi/publication/jsut).
-A pretrained model is available at ``./output/JSUT/ckpt/600000.pth.tar``.
+You can download a checkpoint file of a pretrained model from FastSpeech2-JSUT_600000.pth.tar(google drive link).
+Put the file on ``output/JSUT/ckpt/``.

 2. Put files of phoneme labels, accents, and filled pause tags into the directory of preprocessed data ``./preprocessed_data``, and put files of raw texts and waves into the directory of raw data ``./raw_data``.
 You can see an example with the required formats thre.